 The impact of labour on women – Healthy labour recovery

-Some women can have faster recovery than other; these are some of the impact on women after delivery:
+Some women may have a faster recovery than others; these are some of the impact on women after delivery:

 - Low energy/lethargic.
 As mentioned earlier poor sleep will cause a new mum to have low energy.
-Therefore, if possible, when the baby sleeps, a mother need to sleep as well.
+Therefore, if possible, when the baby sleeps, a mother needs to sleep as well.

 - Leaking wee.
 It is common to have leaking wee, especially when you cough, laugh or sneeze because the pelvic floor was under great strain.
 It is recommended to do pelvic floor exercises at least 2-3 times a day to restore pelvic muscles back to normal.
 The midwife/nurse usually will teach you how doing it with the right techniques.

 - Swollen Feet and ankles.
 The feet and ankles are swollen due to excess fluid that moves around inside the body.
 However, you still need to drink plenty of water to prevent constipation.